Todd Smith (musician): Razor to Wrist Records

 In early 2011, Smith and fellow band-mate Jasan Stepp started up the record label Razor to Wrist Records with the intention of releasing their material on their own label, with the main bands being "signed" initially Dog Fashion Disco, Polkadot Cadaver, Knives Out!, and El-Creepo!.
 Though Polkadot Cadaver's album Sex Offender was released after the label was founded, the album was still released on Rotten Records (as the first Polkadot Cadaver album was).

 The first album to be released by the label was Knives Out!'s Black Mass Hysteria on February 14, 2012.
 In the summer of 2012, the Dog Fashion Disco video DFDVD was re-released on Razor to Wrist, and on November 13, 2012, the second El-Creepo album Aloha was the second album to be released on the label.
 The third album released on the label was Polkadot Cadaver's third album Last Call in Jonestown, released on May 14, 2013.
 All future material involving either Smith or Stepp is set to be released on Razor to Wrist.

-"Left in the Lurch" is Knives Out!'s second debut album, having been released on August 19, 2016.
+Left in the Lurch is Knives Out!'s second album, released on August 19, 2016.

 All of the label's releases up to this point have been available in physical form only through the label's website; digital copies of the material is available on Amazon, iTunes, etc.

 The label's name is derived from the song "Forever and a Day" from the Polkadot Cadaver album Sex Offender.

 Style

-During the extent of Todd Smith's work as a vocalist, his singing ability has encompassed a range of styles, including a high falsetto, lounge-style singing, guttural growls, and death metal vocals, often incorporating all four into single songs.
+During the extent of Smith's work as a vocalist, his singing ability has encompassed a range of styles, including a high falsetto, lounge-style singing, guttural growls, and death metal vocals, often incorporating all four into single songs.